danwley/OA-accuracy/README.md

 Welcome to the OA Accuracy repository!
 Here, we're exploring an alternative yet complementary metric to traditional chess accuracy, aiming to better represent real-game dynamics, especially in low time control formats.

 Check out this motivation from GothamChess, one of the biggest chess streamers/coaches out there.

+Figure comparing traditional accuracy to OA accuracy is all you need potentially.
+They are two ends of the extreme- evaluation according to the engine vs evaluation according to what actually happened in the game.

 ### 🛠 How It Works
 After every move, a traditional engine computes the evaluation difference.
 If you don't lose eval from a move, you don't lose accuracy.
 If your move lost eval (e.g., a blunder), then your accuracy drops.